TaMoToJi/KhmerEmpire-BOT/README.md

 # DiscordBot
 Welcome To KhmerEmpire BOT

-# Features:
+# Commands:
 -| -say : say [text] and delete
 -| -clear : clear a message from channel
 -| -ping : search ping or ms
 -| -ban : ban user from guild
 -| -kick @user @reason: kick user from guild

 And much more!
 Try !help to get a full list of available commands